Associate of Applied Science Degree & Certificates

 HEALTH NAVIGATOR - AAS Degree with Emphasis

 OJC is also working with four-year schools around the state to articulate this program to a bachelor’s degree.

-The student must apply for general college admission to Otero Junior College.
-Applying to OJC is free and can be completed online at: www.ojc.edu/apply_ojc.aspx or a print copy can be downloaded from that site.
+Apply for general college admission to Otero Junior College.
+Applying to OJC is free and can be completed online at: www.ojc.edu/apply_ojc.aspx

 1. Be a graduate of an accredited high school or equivalent.